tldr-pages/tldr/README.md

 - [Bash client](https://github.com/raylee/tldr)
 - [Crystal client](https://github.com/porras/tlcr): `brew install porras/tap/tlcr`

-Let us know if you are building one and we can add it to this list!

 There is also a comprehensive [list of clients in Wiki](https://github.com/tldr-pages/tldr/wiki/TLDR-clients).

 ## Contributing